composer/composer/doc/articles/troubleshooting.md

 5. If you are updating to a recently published version of a package, be aware that Packagist has a delay of up to 1 minute before new packages are visible to Composer.

+6. If you are updating a single package, it may depend on newer versions itself.
+   In this cases add the `--with-dependencies` argument **or** add all dependencies which need an update to the command

 ## Package not found on travis-ci.org

 1. Check the ["Package not found"](#package-not-found) item above.